askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Brian L., 2/21/2006

-Salt chlorine generators are far less likely to bleach a liner, than are chlorine-based chemicals, because the chlorine is produced at a lower, steady and more consistent rate.
+MegaChlor salt chlorine generator for spas, swim spas and pools up to 10,000 gallons. at a lower, steady and more consistent rate.
 In addition, there is no longer direct contact between the liner and a slow dissolving chlorine.
 The salt is in the water and contained within the liner.
 The only metal subject to corrosion will occur, if two dissimilar metals are in immediate proximity to one another.
 If the salt chlorine generator is properly sized, it should meet the needs of the pool.
 During periods of high temps and heavy bather use, it may be necessary to add a quick-dissolving chlorine to supplement the production.
 Under these same conditions, it can be a real challenge to keep a steady, comfortable level with conventional chlorine.
-Salt chlorine generators are commonly used with above ground pool.
-Using a FROG Mineral Sanitizer, in addition to a salt chlorine generator, will provide persistent sanitation, allowing the need to less chlorine to be produced and making the control of the pH easier.
-The ChlorEase unit is especially designed for above ground pools up to 18,000 gallons.
+Salt chlorine generators are commonly used with above ground pools.
+Using a Solar-Powered Mineralizer, in addition to a salt chlorine generator, will provide persistent sanitation, allowing the need to less chlorine to be produced and making the control of the pH easier.
+There are several salt chlorine generator units that are especially well suited for above ground pools, of all sizes.
+Many require little or no installation.
 I hope that I have been helpful.

 Sincerely.
 Alan Schuster, 2/22/2006